etan18/Obsidian-Notes/Humanities & Social Science/food systems.md

 - Convenience of consumption
 - Food safety: some packaging is mandated by the USDA, can reduce liability for the manufacturer Most food and beverage products include some type of single-use packaging.
 The environmental cost of packaging is typically far less than either 1) impacts on the farm or 2) wastage along the supply chain, but is an issue that has gained a lot of publicity.

+**Consumer packaged goods** (CPGs) are non-durable items which are used regularly and replaced regularly.
+Food items are CPGs (as opposed to durable goods), as are things like toiletries and cleaning supplies.
+Fast-moving consumer goods (FMCGs) are a subgroup of CPGs with especially high turnover rates; for food products, this includes products with shorter shelf lives.

 Most single use packaging is non-recyclable, and there are barriers to widespread adoption of **post-consumer recycled** (PCR) plastic packaging, including:
 1. High collection costs